Skip to main content

 After creating postman account, go to workspace and create workspace for this course.

-5. Now MITM to swagger.
+5. Now MITM to swagger (Use the last pipx option).

 cd /opt